hyperledger/aries-rfcs/features/0496-transition-to-oob/README.md

 The constraints on this form of the out-of-band `invitation` sent during Step 2 are:

 - `goal_code` and `goal` are ignored.
-- `handshake_protocol` MUST have exactly one entry and that entry must be `did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/connections/1.0/invitation`.
+- `handshake_protocols` MUST have exactly one entry and that entry must be `did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/connections/1.0/invitation`.
 - `request~attach` MUST NOT be present.
 - `service` MUST have exactly one entry and be in the form above or be a single DID (but not both).